 Inside the Samsung Smart Hub, you can get the H&H TV app if your TV is connected to the internet.
 You'll find us in the Lifestyle category, or by searching for "House and Home".

 Once inside the app, you'll see our latest videos on-screen first.
-New videos are added to the app Mondays, Wednesdays and Fridays.
+New videos are added to the app regularly.
 You can also browse by video type — Home Tours, DIY Projects, Makeovers, Decorating, Food, Seasonal, Artisans and Personalities — or, use "Search" to find exactly what you're looking for.

 Within House Tours you'll find these sub-categories: Kitchens & Bathrooms, Family Homes, Small Spaces, Condos & Lofts, City Homes, Basements, Country & Cottage and Gardening & Outdoor Spaces.